ls9528/DataEngineeringCapstone/README.md

 #### Cleaning Steps
 Document steps necessary to clean the data

 I created a python module called etl.py to clean up the data and import the cleaned data to an S3 bucket as parquet files using Spark.
 I decided to use Spark because it can easily handle large amounts of data.
+S3 was chosen as a storage solution because it is easily accessible by other useful AWS products.

 ##### Immigration Data
 When uploading to S3, I partitioned the immigration data by arrival date becuase it was never null and provided a fairly even distribution of the data for future pipeline steps.